TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Power Systems - Experimental Analysis.md

 1. Connect the Power Receiver system to the USB meter.
 2. Connect the USB meter to the Receiver system.
-3. Run the program for the ESP32 and ESP8266 to transmit data to the database.
+3. Run the program for the ESP32 receiver and ESP8266 Wi-Fi module to transmit data to the database.
 4. Record the voltage and current readings.

 ## Experimental Data